MikroTik OmniTIK 5 PoE ac Router Configuration Guide¶

 - Open the MikroTik graphical user interface (GUI) in your browser by pasting

-into the location bar. - If prompted to log in, log in using the default username,
+192.168.88.1into the location bar. - If prompted to log in, log in using the default username,

-.
+admin.
 There is no password.
 If it prompts you to change the password, click “Cancel” to proceed. - Click “Webfig” in the top right corner.

 - Click “Files” in the left side menu.